Calculating A Reasonable Safety Factor when Sizing Control Valves & Regulators

 This practice will ensure you have a reasonable safety factor.

-Our sizing program, JVCV, is available by going to our website at website.
+Our sizing program, JVCV, is available by going to our sizing page.
 For your convenience, two versions are available, a downloadable version and a web based version.
 The input screen is easy to use and customizable by application.

 JVCV Results Screen